Navigating Bipolar Disorder: An Overview Of Bipolar Therapy And Treatment Options

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Bipolar disorder (previously known as manic depression) impacts more than 2% of adults in the United States.
 This mental illness includes periods of extreme highs (called a manic or hypomanic episode) and lows (referred to as bipolar depression), and these mood shifts can make it difficult to function and complete responsibilities day-to-day.
-Although bipolar and related disorders can make life more challenging, many people can successfully control symptoms with a combination of psychotherapy and medication.
-Keep reading to learn more about bipolar disorder, including its types, symptoms, and causes.
+Although bipolar disorder and related disorders can make life more challenging, individuals may learn to successfully control symptoms with a combination of psychotherapy and medication.
+Below, learn more about bipolar disorder, including its types, symptoms, and causes.
 Then, explore some of the most effective treatment options.

 Getty/AnnaStills